The German Imperative [How to Give Orders & Requests]

 What is the German Imperative?

-The German imperative is a form verbs take when used to give orders, instructions or requests such as ‘turn the music down’ and ‘shut the gate’.
+The German imperative is the form verbs take when used to give orders, commands, instructions or requests such as ‘turn the music down’ and ‘shut the gate’.

-It is used far more commonly in German than it is in English, and as such, can be difficult for us English speakers to get the hang of.
+It is used far more often in German than it is in English and as such can be difficult for us English speakers to get the hang of.
 It can even sound a little direct or bossy to English speakers, but is used all the time in German.

-Of course, Germans can be far more direct than English speakers, and the German imperative form is not intended to be rude.
+German speakers are naturally more direct than English speakers, and the German command form is definitely not intended to be rude.

 - du = you (informal singular)